culturesupport/culturesupport/Readme.md

+# Try Become Strong

+- All You End Up in is inside A Disaster Science
+- You Never Become :

+# Destruction Paralyzing Ending You Soon Dies

-# Experience Psychotic Madness Flows Hidden
+- Experience Psychotic Madness Flows Hidden

-# A impact of A Psychotic Dream
+- A impact of A Psychotic Dream

-# A Destroyed Human By Other Humans
+- A Destroyed Human By Other Humans

-# The Paralyzing Effects Of Disaster
+- The Paralyzing Effects Of Disaster

-# The Crimes Of Sending Human in Terror
+- The Crimes Of Sending Human in Terror

-# The Crime Of Destroying Humans
+- The Crime Of Destroying Humans

 # The Insanity Destroyed Perhaps

+- intelligence is never intelligence
+- intelligence is wrapped up in words
+- intelligence cant repair
+- intelligence is never proven exist

+# Remember :

 - Super Psychotic Destroyed Humans
 - I’m Currently Learning im Destroyed